A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Your SEP starts when you become a U.S. citizen, national, or lawfully present individual

-Before November 2024, DACA recipients in most states cannot obtain subsidized health insurance.
-But Washington state obtained federal permission to allow undocumented immigrants to use its Marketplace as of 2024, and Colorado has created a separate platform where people can enroll in coverage if they aren’t eligible to use the Marketplace due to immigration status.
-(In both Washington and Colorado, state-funded subsidies are available for these enrollees.)6 And the Basic Health Programs in New York7 and Minnesota,8 – both of which are accessed via the state-run Marketplace – allow DACA recipients to enroll.)
+Washington state obtained federal permission to allow undocumented immigrants to use its Marketplace as of 2024, and Colorado has created a separate platform where people can enroll in coverage if they aren’t eligible to use the Marketplace due to immigration status.
+(In both Washington and Colorado, state-funded subsidies are available for these enrollees.)11

-New immigrants with income below the federal poverty level are eligible for premium subsidies
+New immigrants with income below the federal poverty level are no longer eligible for premium subsidies

-The SEP triggered by gaining citizenship or lawfully present resident status applies regardless of income, and regardless of whether the person is eligible for premium subsidies in the Marketplace federal exchange.
-But eligibility for premium subsidies for new immigrants (those who have been in the U.S. less than five years) differs from the rules for other Marketplace enrollees:
+The SEP triggered by gaining citizenship or lawfully present resident status applies regardless of income, and regardless of whether the person is eligible for premium subsidies in the Marketplace.
+Eligibility for premium subsidies for new immigrants (those who have been in the U.S. less than five years) used to differ from the rules for other Marketplace enrollees, but that is no longer the case.

 Immigrants age 65 and older are eligible for a SEP when they become lawfully present individuals

 Prior to 2014, individual market plans generally did not accept applicants who were 65 and older, even if they were ineligible for Medicare.
 (There were some exceptions, and some states had high-risk pools that would cover these applicants.
-The Texas high-risk pool was one example.)11 Immigrants are not allowed to purchase Medicare until they’ve been in the U.S. for five years.12
+The Texas high-risk pool was one example.)13 Immigrants are not allowed to purchase Medicare until they’ve been in the U.S. for five years.14

 Footnotes

-2. Special Enrollment Periods Available to Consumers” Centers for Medicare & Medicaid Services.
-June 23, 2017
+5. Special Enrollment Periods” (Page 6) Version 2.0 Centers for Medicare & Medicaid Services.
+April 2024

 sticky-bottom-cta